 Another thing we’d need to confirm for hair transplantations to refute the scalp tension hypothesis is that after an operation, transplanted hairs experience the same tension as the recipient site hairs.

 Unfortunately, this hasn’t yet been studied.
-But based on what has been studied, we can infer that that might or might not be the case.
+But based on what has been studied, we can infer that this might or might not be the case.

 Interestingly, in that eight-year transplant study on balding primates, investigators biopsied the transplanted skin periodically after the procedure – to see what was going on underneath the skin.